 Welcome to Finding the Light in Dementia

-It is my mission to educate health and social care professionals, public sector workers, volunteers, families and members of the public about how dementia affects people, and how I can support them in our communities and care settings to live well and meaningful lives through my training, courses and consultancy
+It is my aim to train health and social care professionals, public sector workers, volunteers, families and members of the public about how dementia affects people, and to teach them the essential skills needed to help people living with all types of dementia to live well and meaningful lives in our communities and care settings.

 Some proceeds from our resources go to the Dementia Engagement and Empowerment Project, Lewy Body Society, BRACE and Alzauthors.

 Finding the Light in Dementia: A Guide for Families, Friends and Caregivers

 Course and Support for Families, Friends & Caregivers

 Training for all Staff Working with People Living with Dementia

 Courses for Health & Social Care Professionals, Paid Caregivers & the Public

 Preliminary results from an evaluation of our training, conducted by Swansea University show that 84% of trainees Strongly Agreed that Finding the Light in Dementia “Significantly impacted on their practice” and the remaining 16% Somewhat Agreed.